 Musa, I’m really keen to follow your, you know, golf career, and keep up to date with what it is that you’re doing.
 As we wrap up this interview, I just wanted to ask about work.
 How long was it before you got back to work?
 And how did you find that transition? into getting back to work?

 Great question, Bill.
 And this is one of the questions that I mentioned that I volunteer at Spaulding rehab hospital as a way of giving back end up paying forward it.
 And if I were to leave a message with folks here tonight, it’s it’s to try and find that opportunity tonight for me this morning for you and Australia, right?
 Is to find that opportunity to pay it forward.
 If you can, to help tell the story tell, educate someone help uplift someone.
-So when I do it, as a volunteer, I do it as part of a group of peer visitors, where we we go in and we visit with patients and and help help them help them by telling our story to them it and hoping that in some way that it might inspire one or two or three of them to, to, to look at us and say you know what? recovery as possible, and that we’re able to, we’re able to do things that that we we put our minds to, but absolutely taking, taking the opportunity to learn as much as as much as possible.
+So when I do it, as a volunteer, I do it as part of a group of peer visitors, where we go in and we visit with patients and help them by telling our story to them it and hoping that in some way that it might inspire one or two or three of them to, to, to look at us and say you know what? recovery as possible, and that we’re able to, we’re able to do things that that we put our minds to, but absolutely taking, taking the opportunity to learn as much as possible.
 Taking the opportunity to give back.
-It i think is is important.
+I think it is important.
 It is vitally important.

 How was it?
 How was it that you got back to work?
 Were you able to have enough time off work to heal and recover and then transition back into your job?
 What was that like?